-During the accounting period, the EPM Group has not defaulted in the payment of the principal and/or interest of its loans.
+During the accounting period, the EPM Group has not defaulted in the payment of the principal and/or interest of its loans, has not renegotiated the default of its loans before the date of authorization of its financial statements.

 Note 21.
 Creditors and other accounts payable and other financial liabilities